PhDbuilds/phdblog/content/posts/pwnagotchi.md

 To be honest, I did not know a whole lot about this device before looking into it.
 I knew it was a cool little hacking device with a face on it sort of like the Flipper Zero that I have, but I really liked the idea of building something like that for myself.
 I had a bit of knowledge about WPA/WPA2 protocols from my CompTIA studies and the WiFi Hacking course that I took a while back, but other than that I went into this kind of blind.
 After digging into the docs and looking into some of the technologies it uses, here are some keys things I learned

+#### Bettercap
+This is a framework written in Go that is essentially the Swiss-army knife of WiFi, BLE, and other wireless attacks.
+Key features we are using include - WiFi scanning, deauth, clientless PMKID association attack, and automatic WPA/WPA2 client handshake capture

 #### A2C in the pwnagotchi

 In reinforcement learning, an _agent_ moves through _states_ in an environment by taking _actions_, all the while trying to maximize _rewards_ throughout the process.
 The goal is to teach the agent a policy: a strategy to decide the best action in any given situation (state).
 For the pwnagotchi, these _states_ are things like the signal strength of the AP, the number of visible devices, the frequency channel being monitored, and the WiFi packets.
 After the _agent_ (pwnagotchi) takes in those states, it will generate _2 outputs_:

-- **Critic**: The first output, the _state value_ V(S)V(S), is an estimate of how many rewards it can get from that point onwards.
+- **Critic**: The first output, the _state value_ $V(S)$, is an estimate of how many rewards it can get from that point onwards.
 This is an estimate of the expected cumulative reward starting from the current state.
 - **Actor**: The second output, known as _the policy_ is a recommendation of what action it should take.
 This is the probability distribution over actions.
 It doesn't directly pick an action but gives a set of probabilities, and the action is sampled based on those probabilities.

 **Just remember:**